Victim count in Colorado firebombing attack climbs to 15, plus a dog

-BOULDER, Colo. — (AP) — The number of victims in a Boulder firebombing attack on a group demonstrating for the release of Israeli hostages has climbed to 15, plus a dog, authorities said Wednesday.
+BOULDER, Colo. — (AP) — The number of victims in a Boulder firebombing attack on a group demonstrating for the release of Israeli hostages in Gaza has climbed from 12 to 15, plus a dog, authorities said Wednesday.

-Boulder County officials who provided updates on the number of victims said in a press release they include eight women and seven men, ranging in age from 25 to 88.
+Boulder County officials who provided the update said in a press release the victims include eight women and seven men ranging in age from 25 to 88.
 The Associated Press left an email message Wednesday with prosecutors seeking more details on the newly identified victims and the dog.

 Mohamed Sabry Soliman, 45, had planned to kill all of the roughly 20 participants in Sunday's demonstration at the popular Pearl Street pedestrian mall, but he threw just two of his 18 Molotov cocktails while yelling "Free Palestine," police said.
 Soliman, an Egyptian man who federal authorities say has been living in the U.S. illegally, didn't carry out his full plan "because he got scared and had never hurt anyone before," police wrote in an affidavit.